ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.

+-  ``ERRATA_C1PRO_3300099``: This applies errata 3300099 workaround to C1-Pro
+   CPU.
+This needs to be enabled for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.

 DSU Errata Workarounds
 ----------------------